KomalSiddharth/PlatinumHercm/replit.md

 8. I Promise to Be Aware of my Emotional Rules and Make Positive Emotions Easy and Negative Emotions Difficult
 9. I Promise to Believe in myself more than Anybody else
 10. I Promise to Practice Walking-Talking Affirmations before doing any task today

+**Relationship Standards (6 Total, max rating: 6):**
+1. I Promise to talk to all my Relationships with Respect
+2. I Promise to Practice Great Listening Skills today
+3. I Promise to Practice Excellent Conflict Management Skills
+4. I Promise to End my Day with lots of Fun, Laughter, Hugs & Kisses with all my Family Members
+5. I Promise to Appreciate People Generously & regularly say Thank You
+6. I Promise to Accept Mistakes today and Easily say "I Am Sorry, Please Forgive Me."

 ### October 12, 2025